norc-heal/heal-data-pkg-guide/docs/fit/best-fit-questions.md

 * [What is your data-sharing goal?](#data-sharing-orientation)
 * [Do you have low or no resources to devote to data-sharing efforts?](#data-sharing-resources)

 Move through the "best fit" questions [below](#study-stage), and select the answer option to each question that best fits you and your study.
+<br><br>
-Detailed guidance on how and when to create and complete your data package will be provided based upon your study's answer selections.
+Based upon your study's answer selections, [detailed guidance](best-fit-annotation-recs.md) on how and when to create and complete your data package will be provided.

 ## Study Stage